LCA-EET/Lichdom/README.md

 Unlike a typical Lich, you have no phylactery and can't automatically revive if killed.
 Your alignment does not change.
 You don't gain the Lich Touch ability of a typical Lich.

-You gain the Undead flag, meaning you can be turned or rebuked.
+You gain the Undead flag, but you can't be turned or rebuked.
 (If you had immunity to turning or rebuking from another source, you still keep that immunity.)
 This is unlike a typical Lichdom Lich who is immune to turning and rebuking.

 However, you gain many other abilities of a typical Lich: